-(a) recognized and measured at fair value, and
+- (a) recognized and measured at fair value, and - (b) measured at amortized cost and for which fair values are disclosed in the financial statements.

-(b) measured at amortized cost and for which fair values are disclosed in the financial statements.
+To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the accounting standard.

-To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial An explanation of each level follows underneath the table.
+An explanation of each level follows underneath the table.